Elazawy/HTML_and_CSS_Template_2/README.md

-# HTML and CSS Template 2
+# Kasper - One Page Creative Template
-This is a simple HTML and CSS template based on the "Kasper" design from Graphberry.
-It is designed to be clean, modern, and responsive, making it suitable for personal or commercial projects.
+Kasper is a modern, responsive, and visually stunning one-page HTML/CSS template, inspired by the "Kasper" design from Graphberry.
+Perfect for creative portfolios, agencies, or personal projects, it offers a sleek and professional layout with smooth animations and interactive elements.

-## Features
+## Key Features
-- **Responsive Design**: Optimized for viewing on different devices, including desktops, tablets, and smartphones.
-- **Easy Customization**: The template is structured with well-organized HTML and CSS, making it easy to modify according to your needs.
+Responsive Design: Optimized for all devices (desktop, tablet, mobile).

+Modern Layout: Clean and creative design with smooth animations.

+Multiple Sections: Includes Services, Portfolio, About, Pricing, and Contact sections.

+Interactive Elements: Hover effects, sliders, and video backgrounds.

+Easy Customization: Well-structured HTML and CSS for quick modifications.

-- **Cross-Browser Compatibility**: The template works seamlessly across all major browsers.
+Cross-Browser Compatibility: Works seamlessly across all major browsers.

+## Sections Included
+Header: Logo and navigation menu.

+Landing: Full-screen intro with a video background.

+Services: Showcase your services with icons and descriptions.

+Portfolio: Grid-based project showcase with hover effects.

+About: A section to describe your team or agency.

+Pricing: Display pricing plans in a clean layout.

+Contact: Contact form and social media links.

+Footer: Simple and clean footer with social icons.
 ## Live Demo

 [Click here](https://elazawy.github.io/HTML_and_CSS_Template_2/) to see the live demo of this template.